bimdata/documentation-old/doc_sphinx/guide/api_introduction.rst

-Our Tutorials
+Our Tutorial
 ==============

-Read our tutorials to begin using the API with a real-life sized purpose
+Read our tutorial to begin using the API with a real-life sized purpose

-* `Get data from model into an Excel file`_

-.. include:: ../tutorials/export_excel.rst
-    :start-after: excerpt
-    :end-before: endexcerpt

 * `Retrieve elements following a constraint`_

-.. include:: ../tutorials/retrieve-elements.rst
+.. include:: ../tutorials/api_retrieve-elements.rst
     :start-after: excerpt
     :end-before: endexcerpt